ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 ## NSX ESG DHCP
 {: #openshift-runbook-runbook-nsxedge-dhcp}

-For the OpenShift 4.1 environment, the bootstrap, control-plane, and compute nodes require access to a DHCP server to obtain an initial address on the network, providing the access to download the bootstrap ignition file.
+For the OpenShift 4.1 environment, the bootstrap, control-plane, and compute nodes require access to a DHCP server to obtain an initial address on the network, which provides access to download the bootstrap ignition file.
+After the initial setup, static IP addresses will be configured on the nodes by using terraform.

 | DCHP pool | Value |
 | --- | --- |